- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
-Stock market investments involve risks, and investors should conduct their own due diligence or consult with a qualified financial advisor before making any investment decisions.
-Financial figures are approximate and subject to change.
-Market share data is an estimation based on available industry reports.
+This analysis is based on publicly available information and is for informational purposes only.
+It does not constitute investment advice.
+Financial data and market share estimates are subject to change and may vary across different sources.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.